 St Ives has a handful of beaches.
 When the tide is low, the harbour beach is picture-perfect for relaxing with a pasty from Pengenna’s or some fish and chips.
 Porthmeor and Porthminster are the largest and most popular beaches, while Bamaluz is a little hidden gem that sits between them.

 The coast around St Ives offers some fantastic walking opportunities.
-One of our favourites is the path to Lelant on the eastern side.
+One of our favourite Cornwall walks is the path to Lelant on the eastern side.
 To the west, you can walk past the picturesque Clodgy Point all the way to the village of Zennor for a satisfying pub lunch at The Tinners Arms.

 St Ives also has a diverse food and drink scene.
 People come from far and wide to try the world-famous burgers at Blas Burgerworks.
 You can also learn the secrets of local gin-making at Tarquin’s Gin School.
 Meanwhile, no restaurant in Cornwall has a more stunning setting than Pedn Olva, set on top of granite rocks between the harbour and Porthminster beach.

 For more activity ideas, see our article on the best things to do in St Ives, Cornwall.

 Coworking in St Ives

 We were quite surprised to find that St Ives has lagged behind the likes of Newquay, Falmouth and Truro when it comes to coworking spaces.
 But that is about to change.